Overview of Shorted Turn Theory & Flux Probe Testing

 Analysis Graph - from a rotor with 6 coils/pole and a Coil 5A turn short.
 Labels on the graphs identify features of interest.
 Compare with the rotor cross-section to understand how the waveform ‘s peaks correlate with the coil slots.

 The animations below show a complete test of the same rotor shown above with a short in Coil 5A.
 The seven waveforms were recorded during a startup that reached full load.
-The FDZC position moves to the right as the load increases from no-load to full-load Alignment of the FDZC with Coil 1 was achieved using negative MVARS at full load (83 MWS, - 28 MVARS), The FDZC position is determined by the Rotor Power Angle, which is the angular separation between the north pole of the rotor and the north pole of the rotating stator field.
-The rotor power angle changes with both input torque changes (Real Power changes) and the rotor magnetic field strength (determined by Field Current, which can be altered through Reactive Power changes.
-The first animation shows the Analysis Graph waveforms with their associated Rotor Power Angles.
+The Analysis Graph animation shows how FDZC moves to the right as the real load (MWS) increases from no-load to full-load To achieve alignment of the FDZC with Coil 1, negative reactive load (MVARS) was used at full real load (83 MWS, - 28 MVARS), The FDZC position is determined by the Rotor Power Angle, which is the angular separation between the north pole of the rotor and the north pole of the rotating stator field.
+The Analysis Graph animation includes the associated Rotor Power Angles.

 The second animation shows the Lead Slot Overlay Graphs for the test.
-While the short in Coil 5A is not well detected in the higher loads when the FDZC position was far from the #5 coils, the short was easily detected at low loads.
-The Trend Curve below shows the calculated turn short indication for Coil 5A was maximized when the FDZC position was near alignment with the #5 coil slots.
-Testing at just the higher loads would miss the Coil 5A short.
+This graph type shows the turn short indications best since the FDZC is always in the leading slot regions for a generator putting out load.
+The Coil 5A short is best seen when the FDZC is closely aligned with that coil.
+At higher loads, the Coil 5A short was not detectable.
+The Trend Curve shows the calculated turn short indication for Coil 5A was maximized when the FDZC position was near alignment with the #5 coil slots.
+The practice of testing at just full load would miss the Coil 5A short.

 Analysis Graph Animation - FDZC position (green line) moves to right toward the smaller coils (Coils 1 and 2) as real load increases.
 Reducing field current (negative MVARS) also moves the FDZC to the right.
 The FDZC position is determined by the Rotor Power Angle.